wangfeng0805/rpn-calculator/README.md

 # rpn-calculator
 Airwallex

-RPNCalculator
+# RPNCalculator
 CLI application in Spring Boot

-How to run
+# How to run
 mvn spring-boot:run

-How to test
+# How to unit test
-Unit tests: mvn test
+mvn test

+# How to BDD tests:
-BDD tests: mvn integration-test
+mvn integration-test